bryankhelven/genipapo/README.md

 Genipapo is an advanced multigenre dependency parser specifically tailored for Brazilian Portuguese, developed in alignment with the Universal Dependencies (UD) framework.
 Trained using three distinct gold-standard corpora - including journalistic texts, academic papers in the oil and gas domain, and user-generated content from X posts (formerly Twitter) - Genipapo delivers robust syntactic analysis across diverse text genres.
 Achieving a Labelled Attachment Score (LAS) exceeding 94%, it outperforms or matches the performance of single-genre parsers, making it a versatile tool for use in Natural Language Processing applications.

+This repository has all the files used in the paper "[Genipapo -- -- a Multigenre Dependency Parser for Brazilian Portuguese]", including the proposed model that can be used to parser Portuguese texts.

 ## Requirements